 - You might need to adjust the amount of sugar used depending on how sweet the syrup the peaches were canned in.
 I’d probably reduce the amount of sugar used by about half.

-To make peach pie filling from frozen peaches:
+How to make peach pie filling using frozen peaches

 - Thaw peaches.